 Spanish is the second most widely spoken language in the world.
-We are therefore delighted to be running an additional Spanish Bilingual Stream in Reception.
+We are therefore delighted to be running an additional, optional Spanish Bilingual Stream in Reception.

-Alongside the traditional, high quality provision for English Reception pupils, we are excited to have launched Spanish bilingual provision.
+Alongside the traditional, high quality provision for English Reception pupils, we are excited to have an additional, optional Spanish Bilingual Stream class.

 How it Works

-Mornings in the Spanish Bilingual Stream consist of the same high quality curriculum in English as the English Reception, and afternoons involve lessons in Spanish based on the Early Years Foundation Stage or National Curriculum, all delivered by a fully qualified teacher with in-depth Spanish fluency.
+Mornings in the Spanish Bilingual Stream consist of the same high quality curriculum in English as the English Stream class, and afternoons involve lessons in Spanish based on the Early Years Foundation Stage or National Curriculum, delivered by a qualified teacher with in-depth Spanish fluency.